stratapp/stratapp-website/_posts/2017-02-12-how-to-excel-at-both-strategy-and-execution.md

 slug: how to excel at both strategy and execution by hbr org

 ---
-## company leaders rarely excel at both strategy and execution
+## Company leaders rarely excel at both strategy and execution

 “According to a global survey of 700 executives across a variety of industries, conducted by the strategy consulting division of PwC, only 8% of company leaders were said to excel at both strategy and execution.”